NabilNaou/NabilNaou/README.md

 # Nice to meet you!
 I'm Nabil 🙋🏻‍♂️

 ## A bit about me:
-I am a software engineer who has just graduated, living in the Netherlands.
+I am a young man who has graduated as a bachelors Software Engineer, living in the Netherlands.
 I enjoy developing my programming skills and exploring new technologies.

 ### What I Do:
 - **Programming**: Always trying to learn and improve in (new) languages and frameworks.